erikuroda/erikuroda.github.io/content/en/home/talks.md

 ## Domestic
 ### 2023
+- __Eri Kuroda__・Ichiro Kobayashi <br>"Predictive Inference Model of the Physical Environment that mimics Predictive Coding", [The 37th Annual Conference of the Japanese Society for Artificial Intelligence](https://www.ai-gakkai.or.jp/jsai2023/en), Oral, Kumamoto-jo Hall・Kumamoto, Jun 5th-9th, 2023.
-- __Eri Kuroda__・Ichiro Kobayashi <br>"A Study on the Construction of an Inflection Point Prediction Model Imitating Predictive Coding in the Human Brain Under Physical Environments", [The 85th National Convention of IPSJ](https://www.ipsj.or.jp/event/taikai/85/), Oral, The University of Electro-Communications, Mar 2nd-4th, 2023.
+- __Eri Kuroda__・Ichiro Kobayashi <br>"A Study on the Construction of an Inflection Point Prediction Model Imitating Predictive Coding in the Human Brain Under Physical Environments", [The 85th National Convention of IPSJ](https://www.ipsj.or.jp/event/taikai/85/), Oral, The University of Electro-Communications・Tokyo, Mar 2nd-4th, 2023.
 ### 2022
 - __Eri Kuroda__・Ichiro Kobayashi <br>"A Study on Extraction of Motion Inflection Points Focusing on Objects in an Image", [The 36th Annual Conference of the Japanese Society for Artificial Intelligence](https://www.ai-gakkai.or.jp/jsai2022/en), Oral, Kyoto International Conference Center・Kyoto, Jun 14th-17th, 2022. <a class="fas fa-file-pdf" href="https://www.jstage.jst.go.jp/article/pjsai/JSAI2022/0/JSAI2022_2M1OS19a02/_pdf/-char/ja" target="_blank"></a> <a class="ai ai-doi" href="https://doi.org/10.11517/pjsai.JSAI2022.0_2M1OS19a02" target="_blank"></a>
 - __Eri Kuroda__・Ichiro Kobayashi <br>"A Study on Extracting the Inflection Point in the Physical Environment", [The 84th National Convention of IPSJ](https://www.ipsj.or.jp/event/taikai/84/), Oral, Online, Mar 3rd-5th, 2022 ([Student Encouragement Award of IPSJ National Convention](http://www.ipsj.or.jp/award/taikaigakusei.html)).